SAP-samples/abap-exercises-codejam/exercises/ex4/README.md

 ```

 2. Go back to the Z_I_TRAVEL_M_XXX behavior definition.
 Before the create statement, add the following lines.
-Here we are setting fields as mandatory, and also setting the travel_id field so that we can set the attributes of this field programatically in our behavior implementation.
+Here we are setting fields as mandatory, and also setting the travel_id field so that we can set the attributes of this field programmatically in our behavior implementation.
 We will circle back on that later.
 ```abap
 // mandatory fields that are required to create a travel field ( mandatory ) agency_id, overall_status, booking_fee, currency_code;